-41. If law relating to intellectual property limits the transferability of future intellectual property, the law recommended in the Guide does not apply to this matter insofar as it is inconsistent with law relating to intellectual property (see recommendation 4, subparagraph (b)).
-Otherwise, the Guide applies and permits the creation of a security right in future assets (see recommendation 17).
-States enacting the Guide may wish to review their law relating to intellectual property with a view to establishing whether the benefits from these limitations (for example, the protection of the owner from undue commitments) outweigh the benefits from the use of such assets as security for credit (for example, the financing of research and development activities).
+42. If law relating to intellectual property limits the transferability of future intellectual property, the law recommended in the Guide does not apply to this matter insofar as it is inconsistent with law relating to intellectual property (see recommendation 4, subparagraph (b)).
+Otherwise, the law recommended in the Guide applies and permits the creation of a security right in future assets (see recommendation 17).
+States enacting the law recommended in the Guide may wish to review their law relating to intellectual property with a view to establishing whether the benefits from these limitations (for example, the protection of the owner from undue commitments) outweigh the benefits from the use of such assets as security for credit (for example, the financing of research and development activities).